- dask.array.min(a, axis=None, keepdims=False, split_every=None, out=None)[source]¶

 - aminndarray or scalar

 Minimum of a.
 If axis is None, the result is a scalar value.
-If axis is given, the result is an array of dimension
+If axis is an int, the result is an array of dimension

 The maximum value of an array along a given axis, propagating any NaNs.